Elliot Bigelow

-Elliott Allardice Bigelow (October 13, 1897 – August 13, 1933) was a right fielder in Major League Baseball who played for the Boston Red Sox.
+Elliott Allardice Bigelow (October 13, 1897 – August 10, 1933) was a right fielder in Major League Baseball who played for the Boston Red Sox.
 Bigelow batted and threw left-handed.
 He was born in Tarpon Springs, Florida.

 Bigelow was obtained by the Boston Red Sox from the Washington Senators in the same trade that brought Buddy Myer to Washington.
 He debuted on April 18, 1929 and played his final game on October 6, 1929.

 In his only major league season, Bigelow posted a .284 batting average (60-for-211) with one home run, 16 doubles, 23 runs, and 26 RBI in 100 games played.

 Early life

-Bigelow was born to William and Margaret Bigelow in Tarpon Springs, FL.
+Bigelow was born to William and Margaret Bigelow in Tarpon Springs, Florida.
 On October 13, 1897, as the youngest of three children.
 His father was a horticulturalist, a native of Iowa whose father was from New York and whose mother was from Vermont.
 The Bigelow's first child was a daughter, Helen, born in March 1894.
 Elliot's brother, John, was born in September 1896.

-Elliot went to the public schools in Tarpon Springs for 10 years, and attended a college preparatory school at Mount Hermon School in Northfield, MA for about two years.
+Elliot went to the public schools in Tarpon Springs for 10 years and attended a college preparatory school at Mount Hermon School in Northfield, Massachusetts for about two years.

 Elliot registered for the draft during World War I, describing himself as a citrus farmer.

 Beginnings in baseball

 Bigelow started playing baseball with his brother John in 1913 (him as a pitcher/outfielder and his brother as an infielder) playing for his hometown team in Tarpon Springs, FL.
 After the war, he began his professional career playing for the St. Petersburg Saints in 1920.
 He hit an average of .287 that year, hitting 10 home runs.
 Over the next three years with the Saints his hitting improved even more, batting .315 in 1921 and .343 in 1922.
 In 1923, Bigelow played for the Macon Peaches in the South Atlantic League, finishing that year batting .367 over the course of 17 games.
 Beginning the 1924 season as a prospective starter for the New Orleans Pelicans during their spring training, Bigelow eventually returned to St. Petersburg where he would bat a league high .388 with 12 home runs, 10 triples, and 30 doubles.
 Bigelow would also score a league-high 85 runs that season.

 After that league disbanded in August of the same year, Bigelow became a free agent, receiving invitations from several teams, including the Philadelphia Phillies, to train with them in the spring.
 Some teams were hard pressed to commit to Bigelow however with concerns over the condition of his pitching arm.
-Bigelow eventually secured a $1,000 bonus and signed with the Southern Association Chattanooga Lookouts for the 1925 season.
+Bigelow eventually secured a $1,000 bonus and signed with the Southern Association's Chattanooga Lookouts for the 1925 season.
 He played for the Lookouts in 1925 and 1926, batting .349 and .370 respectively.